Margaret Traxler

-Margaret Ellen Traxler, SSND, (March 11, 1924 – February 12, 2002) was a prominent American Religious Sister with the School Sisters of Notre Dame and a prominent women's rights activist.
+Margaret Ellen Traxler, SSND (March 11, 1924 – February 12, 2002) was an American member of the School Sisters of Notre Dame and a prominent women's rights activist.
 She was also a leader in developing institutions to help poor women in the city of Chicago.

 Biography

 Early life

 Traxler was born in 1924 in Henderson, Minnesota, the daughter of a country doctor and a nurse.
 The fourth of five girls in the family, she was affectionately known as Peggy and was a lively girl who enjoyed the debate team at school and played the trumpet in the school band.

 Traxler entered the novitiate of the School Sisters of Notre Dame in 1942, after completing high school, and the following year was given the habit of the School Sisters and the religious name of Sister Mary Peter, the name she used for some 20 years.
 She earned a Bachelor's degree in English from the College of St. Catherine in Saint Paul, Minnesota, and later received a Master's degree from Notre Dame University in Indiana.
 For the next 17 years she taught in high schools and colleges of her religious congregation in Minnesota and North Dakota.